otterize/graphql-error-codes-example/README.md

 go run .
 ```

-You can work against the server using the GraphQL playground at http://localhost:8080/playground
+You can work against the server using the GraphQL playground at http://localhost:8080/playground ,
-Or by running the client:
+or by running the client:
 ```shell
 cd client/cmd
 go run .